 Real estate is sensitive to the economic cycles, of course.
 During good times, people feel more confident and have access to borrowing to purchase their home.
 For move-up buyers, he or she can sell his or her property easier, too.

-An existing homeowner may wait out the slowdown.
-That might not be an option for some real estate investors, however.
-A real estate investor has different objectives.
+A homeowner may wait out the slowdown.
+That might not be an option for some investors that may have different objectives.
 One strategy is “flip” the property relatively quickly in the hopes of capturing a nice profit and healthy return on investment.
 Even if you are a buy-and-hold real estate investor, a recession or even an economic slowdown could crimp your cash flow.

 While no one has a crystal ball, keeping abreast of economic developments and the real estate market can help you take steps ahead of a downfall.